CAC 40 Index: Share Price, Chart and Forecast

 Since December 1, 2003, the CAC40 has adopted the floating market capitalization system to align itself with the way the major world indices operate.
 This means that, since that date, the number of shares available for purchase on the market for a company is taken into account in the calculation of the index.
 The market capitalization of the company alone is no longer sufficient.

-This has the consequence of favoring companies with a smaller capitalization and many shares available for purchase, over large companies still owned by the State for which few shares are available on the markets.
+This has the consequence of favouring companies with a smaller capitalization and many shares available for purchase, over large companies still owned by the State for which few shares are available on the markets.

 What Is the Purpose of the CAC 40?